-The Economics of Recreational Fishing
+The Economics of Recreational Fishing in America

 Well, according to an updated report titled Economic Contributions of Recreational Fishing: U.S. Congressional Districts put out in February 2017 by the American Sportfishing Association in conjunction with Southwick Associates, a market research firm that specializes in outdoor recreation, the financial impact that recreational fishing has on our country’s bottom line significant, with ripples that are felt far and wide across the U.S. economy.

-The study shows that recreational fishing contributes more than $115 billion annually and adds some 800,000-plus jobs to the U.S. economy.
+The study shows that recreational fishing adds more than $115 billion annually and some 800,000-plus jobs to the U.S. economy.
 Let’s put that number in perspective for a minute.
 That figure is roughly the same as the 2017 combined projected GDP (Gross National Product) for Costa Rica, Mozambique, Cambodia and Iceland (source: International Monetary Fund World Economic Outlook, Oct.
 2016).
 Big digits!

-The report points to a sustained growth of sport fishing as a major contributor to the economic prosperity the nation.
-The 46 million-plus U.S. anglers (the number of anglers has grown by 11% since 2006) who spent more than $48 billion in retail purchases (trip-related and equipment expenditures) were catalysts for the broader economy as retailers spent on inventory, wholesalers, distributors and manufacturers bought more goods and materials, and the employees who work in the various recreational fishing-related industries – think the guy or gal who sold you that new bass lure or the bucket of mullet at your local bait and tackle shop – spent their hard-earned wages on the same goods and services that we all buy.
+The ripple effects of this spending by recreational anglers had a positive influence on the industry as retailers spent on inventory, wholesalers, distributors, and manufacturers bought more goods and materials, and the employees who work in the various recreational fishing-related jobs – think the guy or gal who sold you that new bass lure or the bucket of mullet at your local bait and tackle shop – spent their hard-earned wages on the same goods and services that we all buy.

-Recreational Fishing Impact on Jobs, Incomes and Total Economic Output
+Impact on Jobs, Incomes and Total Economic Output

 We also can add to this the $15 billion dollars in local, state and federal tax revenues generated by recreational fishing.
 While these numbers may not surprise some industry professionals, they are eye-opening, to say the least.